Holwhite94/OC_ProjectFive_Kanap/README.md

+The Brief - Build an e-commerce Website with JavaScript

+Manage website events with JavaScript
+Interact with a web service using JavaScript
+Ensure data quality using data validation and cleaning Create a test plan for an application

 # Kanap #

 This is the front end and back end server for Project 5 of the Web Developer path.